s153748/SGI_project/README.md

-# Social graphs project
+# Social Graphs Project

-This is the repo for the class 02805 Social Graphs and Interactions at DTU.
+This is the repo for the class 02805 Social Graphs and Interactions at DTU in the fall 2020

-Authors: Julie Maria Petersen & Lise Styve